 Selected Papers and Publications

->

-> In a 1933 Burlington Magazine article, British theorist Herbert Read proposed ‘a basic linear signature of our race’.
-This reductive generalisation to line is representative of a wider theoretical community who linked the British avant-garde with medieval illumination via the watercolours of the late 18th and early 19th centuries.
-Theorists and scholars such as Kenneth Clark, W. G. Constable and Nikolaus Pevsner joined Read in identifying drawing as an essential aspect of medieval illumination that had re-emerged in the compositions of the Romantic period as well as those of the neo-Romantics, including John Piper, Paul Nash and Graham Sutherland.
+In a 1933 Burlington Magazine article, British theorist Herbert Read proposed “a basic linear signature of our race.”
+His invocation of line as a mark of identity is representative of a wider theoretical community who linked the British avant-garde with medieval illumination via the watercolors of the late eighteenth and early nineteenth centuries.
+Theorists and scholars such as Kenneth Clark, W. G. Constable, and Nikolaus Pevsner joined Read in identifying drawing as an essential aspect of medieval illumination that had re-emerged in the compositions of the Romantic period as well as those of the neo-romantics, including John Piper, Paul Nash, and Graham Sutherland.

->

-> ‘The Pasmore Report?: Reflections on the 1960 Coldstream Report
+‘The Pasmore Report?: Reflections on the 1960 Coldstream Report

 (Art School Educated Conference, Tate Britain, 11-12 September 2014)